James Tocco

 James Tocco (born 1943) is an American concert pianist.
 He is the youngest of thirteen children born to Vincenzo and Rose Tocco, both Sicilian immigrants.

 Early life

 Born of Sicilian immigrant parents in Detroit, Michigan, Tocco's love of music -especially opera—began in early childhood.
 At six years old he began studying piano and at twelve he made his orchestral debut, performing Beethoven's Second Piano Concerto.
-He won a scholarship to the Salzburg Mozarteum and a French government grant to study with Magda Tagliaferro in Paris.
+He won a scholarship to the Salzburg Mozarteum and a French government grant to study with Magda Tagliaferro in Paris from 1964 till 1969.
 His classical music education was completed with Claudio Arrau in New York.
 Soon afterward, he became more prominent with his first-prize victory in the ARD International Music Competition in Munich, followed being a replacement for Arturo Benedetti Michelangeli as guest soloist for the Tchaikovsky First Piano Concerto at the Vienna Festival.

 Career

 In the years since then he has performed internationally, throughout North and South America, Europe, the Soviet Union, Japan, Australia, South Africa] and the Middle East.
 His orchestral engagements include: